Outdoors, Out Your Window or Online

 We wish our entire community physical and mental health, and we welcome suggestions of resources we can provide.
 Please contact us at GardensEducation@duke.edu.

-Every other week we send out an email newsletter highlighting new resources for a variety of interests and audiences!
+Every month we send out an email newsletter highlighting new resources for a variety of interests and audiences!
 Join by emailing GardensEducation@duke.edu with the subject "join programs listserv."
 Follow us on social media for even more updates.

 - Live Virtual Programs